 1. Hold down the Option and Command keys on your keyboard while you launch iTunes. iTunes will start in Safe Mode.
 You will be a pop-up message saying, “iTunes is running in safe mode."

 2. Visual plug-ins you have installed have been temporarily disabled.
 Click “Continue”.

-4. iTunes add-ons can be found in this folder: ~/Library/iTunes/iTunes Plug-ins/.
-To find out the problematic add-on, close iTunes, and move the add-ons to your desktop one at a time temporarily.
+4. iTunes add-ons are in this folder: ~/Library/iTunes/iTunes Plug-ins/.
+To find out the problematic add-on, close iTunes and move the add-ons to your desktop one at a time temporarily.